 - Bring your own container, not too deep.
 Many fields do not keep containers on site.

 - Take CASH!!
-Many fields only accept cash.
+Many u-pick farms only accept cash.

 - Strawberries do NOT ripen once picked, so be sure to select firm, ripe berries, and pick them with the leafy green top ON.